dtex/neuron/README.md

 ```

 ## Usage
 Neuron is a simple job queue with support for granular concurrency and persistent worker storage.
-It a way to manage jobs as they are created and completed in an async, event-driven manner.
+It provides a way to manage jobs as they are created and completed in an async, event-driven manner.
 Heuristics for parallelization, ordering, and pooling are simple right now and jobs are processed in a FIFO order.

 ### Managing Jobs
 Managing jobs in neuron is easy.
 Neuron doesn't assume anything about the internal structure of the properties for each of your jobs except that they have a function called `work()`.
+The `concurrency` property is also useful but optional.
+If it isn't specified, neuron defaults to running 50 concurrent jobs.

 Here's a quick sample of managing a single job called `listDir` with neuron.